Taylor Cadwallader

 Because the project was built in a custom C++ engine that was still evolving during development, implementing gameplay systems required close collaboration with programmers.
 Mechanics initially prototyped in Unity were later recreated in the custom engine and adapted to its architecture and tools.
 This process required frequent iteration as the engine’s capabilities expanded.

-Core Mechanic: Knight and Light Separation
+Core Mechanic: Light and Knight

 The central mechanic of KnightLight allows the player to switch between two forms: Light and Knight.